stamen/map-gl-style-build/README.md

 This library itself is a compiler that turns your files into renderable JSON stylesheets.
 To use it effectively, it expects you to set up a specific directory and file structure.
 More on this below.

+### Who is this tool for?

+- Users who need to maintain multiple stylesheets that are variations on one another and contain redundant style definitions
+- Users who need to maintain a single stylesheet and prefer to work on layers in a more composable and maintainable way

 ## Usage

 ### File structure